John Lennon: Hiatus and return: 1975–1980

-Sean was Lennon's only child with Ono.
-Sean was born on 9 October 1975 (Lennon's thirty-fifth birthday), and John took on the role of househusband.
 Lennon began what would be a five-year hiatus from the music industry, during which time, he later said, he "baked bread" and "looked after the baby".
 He devoted himself to Sean, rising at 6 am daily to plan and prepare his meals and to spend time with him.
 He wrote "Cookin' (In the Kitchen of Love)" for Starr's Ringo's Rotogravure (1976), performing on the track in June in what would be his last recording session until 1980.

+Sean Lennon, Lennon's only child with Ono, was born on 9 October 1975 (Lennon's thirty-fifth birthday), after which Lennon took on the role of househusband.
 He formally announced his break from music in Tokyo in 1977, saying, "we have basically decided, without any great decision, to be with our baby as much as we can until we feel we can take time off to indulge ourselves in creating things outside of the family."
 During his career break he created several series of drawings, and drafted a book containing a mix of autobiographical material and what he termed "mad stuff", all of which would be published posthumously.

 Lennon emerged from his hiatus in October 1980, when he released the single "(Just Like) Starting Over".
 In November, he and Ono released the album Double Fantasy, which included songs Lennon had written in Bermuda.
 In June, Lennon chartered a 43-foot sailboat and embarked on a sailing trip to Bermuda.
 En route, he and the crew encountered a storm, rendering everyone on board seasick, except Lennon, who took control and sailed the boat through the storm.
 This experience re-invigorated him and his creative muse.
 He spent three weeks in Bermuda in a home called Fairylands writing and refining the tracks for the upcoming album.

 The music reflected Lennon's fulfilment in his new-found stable family life.
 Sufficient additional material was recorded for a planned follow-up album Milk and Honey, which was issued posthumously, in 1984.
 Double Fantasy was not well received initially and drew comments such as Melody Makers "indulgent sterility ... a godawful yawn".